2BeBuilt/timepact/README.md

 # TimePact: Secure Data Storage with Unlockable Encrypted Content through Non-fungible tokens.
-Tokenizing the Privacy
+Developing Privacy

 TimePact is a decentralized application (dApp) built on the Hyperspace testnet of Filecoin EVM (FEVM), which has recently transitioned to Mainnet.
 It allows users to create secure time capsules containing specific data, with an expiration date, that can be unlocked using special NFTs.
 These NFTs can be easily transferred between accounts and bridged to other blockchains (currently Scroll), providing a market for speculation on the contents of each TimePact.